 When they arrive at Ice Station Zebra it has been destroyed by fire.
 There are eleven injured survivors in one hut.

-Carpenter returns to Dolphin, and tells the Captain there’s thin ice near the base.
-Dolphin prepares to blow a hole in the ice with a torpedo, but, someone has sabotaged the torpedo tube doors and seawater pours in.
+Carpenter returns to Dolphin and tells the Captain there’s thin ice near the base.
+Dolphin prepares to blow a hole in the ice with a torpedo, but someone has sabotaged the torpedo tube doors and seawater pours in.
 The submarine plummets into the ocean depths.
-The Captain manages to halt the dive by pumping air into the fresh water and diesel tanks.
+The Captain halts the dive by pumping air into the fresh water and diesel tanks.